CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 Below you can find:

-- A list of software available by default in SD Desktop.
+- Default software available in SD Desktop
-- Information on adding software, including background details and limitations.
+- Adding software: background information and limitations
-- Customisation via SD Software Installer application (no previous experience required).
+- Customisation via SD Software Installer (no previous experience required).
-- Customization via Apptainer and Podman (advanced; technical expertise required).
+- Customisation via Apptainer and Podman (advanced; technical expertise required).

 Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) if you have any questions about the software selection (subject: SD Services).
 We can support you in your Desktop customisation.

-## Default software selection in SD Desktop
+## Default software available in SD Desktop

 Below we list some of the most commonly used tools that are by default installed in SD Desktop machines.
 The list is not complete and there are small differences between different linux flavours.